ap-automation

 Automated Approvals and Coding

 Invoice coding and approvals are easy to automate.
-Accountants can simply configure the system to assign the correct general ledger codes to invoices, as well as route payment approvals straight to their desktop or phone.
+Accountants can simply configure the system to assign the correct general ledger codes to invoices and route payment approvals directly to their desktop or phone.
 One click and the payment is on its merry way.

 Scheduled Payments: Automation allows for payment scheduling, which allows businesses to plan out their payments in accordance with incoming earnings for better cash flow management.
-For example, if the office bills are due by the middle of the month, they can be scheduled for payment a day before and payment collections can be planned beforehand to ensure timely debt fulfillment.
+For example, if office bills are due by the middle of the month, they can be scheduled for payment a day earlier, and payment collection can be planned to ensure timely debt fulfillment.

 Fraud detection